Blazemeter/taurus/site/dat/docs/Apiritif.md

 ## Mobile Browsers

 It is also possible to perform tests on mobile browsers.
-Currently the browsers supported are `Chrome-Android` and `Safari-iOS`.
+Currently, the browsers supported are `Chrome-Android` and `Safari-iOS`.
 Mobile test services are provided by Appium, and it is possible to use Appium locally or some remote Appium service through the Remote WebDriver capability.

 Note: Taurus provides the ability to provide Appium provisioning support, it is recommended to read the documentation related to [Selenium Executor / Appium](Selenium.md#appium)